Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

 "I'll take some club activity.
 I'll get home later, like you.
 Besides, there is a lot to do around the house right now."

 "Well, if you're sure…"

 "Don't worry, everything will be fine."

 An outside observer would probably ask himself if the role were not switched by that time lapse too.

-Saturday came fast with slightly better news.
+Friday evening came fast with slightly better news.
 Akio would resume ten hours shift starting next week and Yuuko found herself a job at a newspaper stand.
 They were exhausted, but strongly satisfied.
 They, maybe, would manage to reach both ends.
-They got in the house, and gaped.
+They got in the house and gaped.
 E-ve-ry-thing was sparkling.
 The floors, the ceiling, the windows: everything.

 Chihiro appeared from the kitchen, smiled and bowed.